aouazad/Ouazad_Kahn_2022/Readme.md

 > 03_flaws_in_the_independent_replication_table_8

 This relies on an archive provided by AP, shared with us in April 2023.
-The RFS Dataverse of LLPW does not include the code for Table 8, so we rely on this archive.
-The folder automatically downloads the Pavlov archive and performs integrity checks.
+The RFS Dataverse of LLPW (2024) does not include the code for Table 8, so we rely on this archive.
+The folder automatically downloads the AP (2023) archive and performs integrity checks.
 The code shows that the time dummies are not mutually exclusive and that the hurricane treatment years are miscoded.

 Each folder generates a pdf in tables.pdf.